cardo-org/Rembus.jl/examples/Examples.md

 ## server.jl

-Rembus may be used in a simpler client-server architecture, without a broker.
+Rembus may be used in a simpler client-server architecture, without a decoupling broker.

 A server accepting connections may be setup with these lines: